 XenApp is unique in that it is a complete system for virtual application delivery, offering both online and offline application access through a combination of application hosting and application streaming directly to user devices.
 When users request an application, XenApp determines if their device is compatible and capable of running the application in question.
 The minimum requirements of a target device are a compatible Windows® operating system and appropriate Citrix client software.
 If the user device meets minimum requirements, then XenApp initiates application virtualization via application streaming directly into an isolated environment on the user’s device.
 In the event that the user device is not capable of running a particular application, XenApp initiates session virtualization.

 Understanding session virtualization

 Session virtualization uses application streaming to deliver applications to hosting servers in the datacenter.
 XenApp then connects the user to the server to which the application has been delivered.
 The application then executes entirely on the server.
 The user interacts with the application remotely by sending mouse-clicks and keystrokes to the server.
 The server then responds by sending screen updates back to the user’s device.
-Whereas application virtualization is limited to Windows-based operating systems at this time, session virtualization via XenApp allows any user on any operating system to access any application delivered by IT.
+Whereas application virtualization is limited to Windows-based operating systems, session virtualization via XenApp allows any user on any operating system to access any application delivered by IT.
 As a result, XenApp enables Windows, Mac, Linux, iOS and Android devices to run any applications using session virtualization.
 Furthermore, session virtualization leverages server-side processing power which liberates IT from the endless cycle of PC hardware refreshes which are typically needed to support application upgrades when using traditional application deployment methods.

 Using application virtualization and session virtualization together